 "Say on Pay" allows shareowners to vote, on an advisory basis, on whether they approve the compensation of our executive officers as disclosed in our proxy statement.
 Our most recent Say on Pay vote took place in May 2017, and more than 88 percent of shares voted were in favor of our executive compensation.
+In November 2019, the UPS Board of Directors amended the frequency of Say on Pay votes, which will be held every year.
 Our next Say on Pay vote will occur at our 2020 annual meeting of shareowners.
-In addition, the Company regularly engages with stakeholders regarding compensation matters and shares feedback from these engagements with the Compensation Committee of the Board pf Directors when appropriate.
+In addition, the Company regularly engages with stakeholders regarding compensation matters and shares feedback from these engagements with the Compensation Committee of the Board of Directors when appropriate.